Skip to main content

 Fancy a Tweet?

 Give your cottage a boost via one of our Twitter Accounts: @mfhcottages.
-It is aimed at providing news and advice for holiday cottage owners and promoting our site - and your advert to people seeking holiday cottages to book.
+This account aims to provide news and advice for holiday cottage owners and promote our site - and your advert to people seeking holiday cottages to book.

 We can tweet and retweet special offers or reasons to visit a place, such as a festival or news of awards, with a link to your advert.
 All you have to do is follow us on one or both accounts, and we’ll follow you back to receive your tweets.
 We obviously can’t retweet everything – just the ones relevant to the account’s purpose.